runpod/docs/docs/serverless/endpoints/overview.md

 ### Key features

-- **Asynchronous and synchronous Jobs:** Choose the execution mode that best fits your workflow, whether it's a task that runs in the background or one that delivers immediate results.
+- **Asynchronous and synchronous jobs:** Choose the execution mode that best fits your workflow, whether it's a task that runs in the background or one that delivers immediate results.
 - **Serverless Workers:** Deploy your computational tasks without worrying about server management, enjoying the benefits of a fully managed infrastructure.
 - **Scalability and flexibility:** Easily scale your operations up or down based on demand, with the flexibility to handle various computational loads.